xiscosc/testsuite-ws/README.md

 - **Working Directory**: Project root (auto-detected)
 - **Jest Config**: Optional path to custom Jest configuration

+## Test Output

+The plugin runs Jest with enhanced output options:

+- **`--verbose`**: Shows individual test results for each test case
+- **`--expand`**: Displays full diffs for failed assertions
+- **`--colors`**: Colored output for better readability
+- **`--no-coverage`**: Disables coverage by default for faster test runs

+This provides detailed information about which tests ran, which were skipped, and complete error details for failures.

 ## Requirements

 - WebStorm 2023.3+ or IntelliJ IDEA Ultimate 2023.3+